UniqueSecure/MePOS-Print-button-WIFI-USB/README.md

 ### Prerequisites

 * Go to [Mepos.io](http://mepos.io/developers) and register as developer.
-There you will find the lastest SDK file for your project.
+There you will find the latest SDK file for your project.

 ## Installing